- Things to Know

 Bladder cancer is cancer that begins in the cells of the urinary bladder.
 The urinary bladder is a hollow muscular organ in the lower abdomen that is responsible for the storage of urine filtered by the kidneys.
-The disease is caused when deoxyribonucleic acid (DNA) in the cells of the bladder mutate or change.
-This change often results in uncontrolled cell growth or cancer.
+The disease is caused when deoxyribonucleic acid (DNA) in the cells of the bladder mutates or changes.
+These changes often result in uncontrolled cell growth or cancer.

 Bladder cancer is a common urologic cancer that has the highest recurrence rate of any malignancy.
 Bladder cancer is less common in women than in men, but women often face a worse prognosis.
 Women have a higher chance of being diagnosed only when they have an advanced stage of bladder cancer.
 Hence, women tend to have a worse prognosis compared to men.
 The chances of cure are good in bladder cancer if diagnosed early.